Seller Feedback vs. Product Reviews: What's the Difference?

 Amazon Seller Feedback

 Seller feedback is crucial to third-party (3P) resellers because 3P merchants compete with others who sell identical products.
-Sellers with better feedback scores, faster shipping, and lower prices tend to win the coveted Buy Box more often, which in turn equals more sales.

 Amazon Product Reviews

 Since shoppers can’t physically see and touch a product on the Amazon marketplace, they rely on product reviews to make purchasing decisions.
 Additionally, product reviews are key to the Amazon ranking algorithm in organic search, especially with a recently launched product.

 Remember that most shoppers believe that their purchases “come from Amazon,” which means that Amazon has a vested interest in presenting products that meet customer expectations.